TBNV999/holo-schedule-CLI/README.md

 # Usage
 By executing main\.py You can get information like these:
-- The time hololive member's streaming will start
+- Start time of the stream
 - Who is streaming
-- The streaming URL
+- Streaming URL
+- Title of stream (optional)

 # Notes
 This program is a scraping tool.
 [The source page](https://schedule.hololive.tv/simple)